 Moreover, you should find yourself in a good position to start your career upon graduation: look at graduate employment rates, starting salaries and top recruiters for the program you are considering before you make your decision.

 Great analytic and financial skills along with a flair for business make accountants indispensable in a dynamic economy.
-Whether you’re interested in public accounting, auditing or entrepreneurship, an accounting background is bound to get you far in your career.
+Are you interested in public accounting, forensic accounting, auditing, or entrepreneurship?
+If so, an accounting background is bound to get you far in your career!

-Facing financial complexities and difficult decisions on a daily basis is not easy – so it is no surprise that accounting requires years of university education.
+Facing financial complexities and difficult decisions on a daily basis aren’t easy.
+Therefore, it’s no surprise that accounting requires years of university education.

-You’ll need a four-year relevant degree to work in accounting, but if you wish to become a Certified Public Accountant (CPA) you will have to complete 150 credits of college education, usually completed in five years.
+You’ll need a four-year relevant degree to work in accounting, such as a Bachelor’s degree.
+However, if you wish to become a Certified Public Accountant (CPA) you’ll have to complete 150 credits of college education (or 120 semester hours).
+Usually, this can be completed in five years.

-There are many advantages to becoming a CPA: with numerous highly compensated job opportunities to choose from, you will be part of an elite group.
+Basically, there are many advantages to becoming a CPA.
+With numerous highly compensated job opportunities to choose from, you’ll be part of an elite group.

 You will have to pass the four-section CPA exam and to acquire one or two years of accounting experience before you can be granted licensure.
 The strict requirements ensure that a CPA license remains a valuable asset in the field of accounting.